AllenNeuralDynamics/aind-data-schema/README.md

 pip install aind-data-schema --upgrade
 ```

+## Controlled Vocabularies

-The data models are maintained in a separate repository: [aind-data-schema-models](https://github.com/AllenNeuralDynamics/aind-data-schema-models)
+Controlled vocabularies and other enumerated lists are maintained in a separate repository: [aind-data-schema-models](https://github.com/AllenNeuralDynamics/aind-data-schema-models).
+This allows us to grow
+lists of manufacturers and other organizations without changing
+aind-data-schema.

 To upgrade to the latest data models version:
 ```
 pip install aind-data-schema-models --upgrade
 ``

+## Contributing

 To develop the code, check out this repo and run the following in the cloned directory:
 ```
 pip install -e .[dev]
 ```

-## Contributing

 If you've found a bug in the schemas or would like to make a minor change, open an [Issue](https://github.com/AllenNeuralDynamics/aind-data-schema/issues) on this repository.
 If you'd like to propose a large change or addition, or generally have a question about how things work, head start a new [Discussion](https://github.com/AllenNeuralDynamics/aind-data-schema/discussions)!